Anthony Fabiano

 Anthony Fabiano (born July 13, 1993) is a scouting assistant for the Cleveland Browns and former American football center.
 He played college football for the Harvard Crimson and was signed by the Baltimore Ravens as an undrafted free agent in 2016.
 He also played for the Cleveland Browns and Indianapolis Colts.

-High school career
+Early life

 During high school, he played defensive end and tight end at Wakefield High School and was team captain his senior year.
 He also led his team with nine sacks, 57 tackles, and had 23 catches for 267 receiving yards.
 He was a two-year starter on the football team.
 He also played basketball at Wakefield High.